dkovacevicDK/dkovacevicDK/README.md

-- 👋 Hi, I’m Danijel and thank you to visiting my repository!
+- 👋 Hi, I’m Danijel and thank you for visiting my repository!

 <!---
 dkovacevicDK/dkovacevicDK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.